On this page:

 Bureau of Meteorology climate outlook

-• Minimum and maximum daily temperatures in July to September are very likely to exceed the median (>80% chance) for all of Victoria.
+- Minimum daily temperatures in October to December are very likely to exceed the median (>80% chance) for all of Victoria.

 Climate driver update